If you’re wondering how to create a webinar, chances are you’re already familiar with its relationship-building capabilities.

-- Pop in a poll in the middle of your presentation.
+- Include a poll in the middle of your presentation.
 This is another technique to shake up the structure and flow while making sure your audience is engaged.

-- The average webinar is 45-60 minutes long.
+- The average webinar is 45 to 60 minutes long.
 I recommend staying in this timeframe, especially if you want to add engagement opportunities like a poll and Q&A session.

 Pro tip: I recommend using Canva to design your slide deck.
 Canva offers a free plan while you learn the ropes of making amazing webinar presentations.
 It also has plenty of presentation templates to choose from.